Nishal3/airbnb-warehousing/README.md

 ## Tableau Dashboarding

 Now we start of the dashboarding process.
-Keep in mind to make this work, we need to make our Redshift Serverless Workgroup publicly accessible.
+Keep in mind to make this work, we need to make our Redshift Serverless Workgroup publicly accessible to a IP range.

-If we were using Tableau Cloud, we could allow Redshift Serverless to allow access for Tableau Cloud's specific IP adress.
-This would be the best case, and in production this is what we would do.
+We will be using Tableau Cloud and can allow Redshift Serverless to allow access for Tableau Cloud's specific IP address range.
+This is the best case, and in production this is what we would do, maybe even getting a specific port rather than a range.
+But for our purposes here, this will work.

-In this specific case, we do not have a Tableau Site assigned to us, nor do we have the power to directly make a site ourselves.
-We could contact support to make a site, but that poses some level of uncertainty, so we will just use Tableau Desktop's Redshift connector to connect to Redshift Serverless.
-The only way we can do this without setting things up in Tableau Cloud is to make the Redshift Serverless Workgroup to be public.

 Now that we've got that out of the way, let's get cracking!